dugganm24/MQP/README.md

 __Project Objectives__
  - Generate high-quality 2D facial images using StyleGAN3.
  - Map these generated images onto a 3D spherical surface that mimics the shape of a human head using PyTorch3D.
- - Evaluate the realism of both 2D and 3D representations using FID.
+ - Evaluate the realism of the 3D representation using FID.
  - Display the final 3D face on a flexible LCD screen, focusing on realism and adaptability to 3D surfaces.

 __Technologies Used__